mkaihara/confidential-ai-agent/README.md

 ## Known limitations and future work

+**Bootstrap exposure.** The first run passes `ANTHROPIC_API_KEY` as an environment variable, visible to the host OS.
+After that single run the key is hardware-sealed and never appears in the clear again.
+In production, this bootstrap step should use a remote attestation provisioning flow: the enclave generates a DCAP quote, a trusted provisioning server verifies it, and sends the key encrypted to the enclave's public key over an attested TLS channel.

-**Post-quantum signing.** Output signing uses ECDSA P-256, which is vulnerable to Shor's algorithm on a sufficiently powerful quantum computer.
-A production deployment should use a hybrid scheme combining ECDSA P-256 with ML-DSA (NIST FIPS 204).
-The signing primitive in `enclave_llm.py` and the verification primitive in the CLI are the only components that would need to change.
+**Post-quantum signing.** Output signing uses ECDSA-P256, which is vulnerable to Shor's algorithm on a sufficiently powerful quantum computer.
+A production deployment should use a hybrid scheme combining ECDSA-P256 with ML-DSA (NIST FIPS 204).
+The signing primitive in `enclave_llm.py` and the verification primitive in `verify/quote_verifier.py` are the only components that would need to change.

-**Bootstrap security.** The first run exposes `ANTHROPIC_API_KEY` as an environment variable, visible to the host.
-In production, this should use a remote attestation provisioning flow: the enclave generates a DCAP quote, a trusted provisioning server verifies the quote, and only then sends the key over a TLS channel attested to the enclave's MRENCLAVE.

 **Policy enforcement.** The enclave signs whatever the LLM returns.
-A future version could add a policy engine inside the enclave that validates outputs before signing — for example, refusing to sign responses that contain patterns matching known sensitive data formats.
+A future version could add a policy engine inside the enclave that validates outputs before signing — for example, refusing to sign responses that contain known sensitive data patterns.

 **Conversation history in the clear.** The full conversation history is sent to the enclave with each prompt.
-A host operator can see all conversation history.
-Encrypting conversation history between the host and the enclave would require a separate key exchange protocol.
+A host operator can read all conversation history.
+Encrypting it would require a key exchange protocol between host and enclave.

+**Tamper-evident audit log.** The current audit log is append-only but not cryptographically chained.
+A production version should hash-chain entries so any modification to a past entry invalidates all subsequent ones.

-**AMD SEV-SNP.** This project uses Intel SGX because it offers process-level isolation and mature DCAP attestation tooling via Gramine.
+**AMD SEV-SNP.** SGX was chosen for process-level isolation and mature DCAP attestation tooling via Gramine.
 AMD SEV-SNP provides VM-level confidential computing with a different trust boundary.
 The architectural principles here — sealed secrets, signed outputs, remote attestation — apply equally to SEV-SNP.
-A production system might use both: SEV-SNP for infrastructure-level isolation and SGX for application-level key protection.

-**Persistent audit log.** The current audit log is append-only but not tamper-evident.
-A production version should chain entries with cryptographic hashes, producing a verifiable log where any modification to a past entry invalidates all subsequent entries.
+**`az-dcap-client` packaging.** Microsoft's `az-dcap-client` package is not available for Ubuntu 24.04 as of the time of writing.
+The setup instructions include building from source.
+This will simplify once Microsoft publishes a Noble package.

+---

+## Security notes

+- Never commit `sealed/` contents or any plaintext secrets to version control.
+Add `sealed/` to `.gitignore`.
+- The `audit_log.jsonl` contains prompt text.
+Treat as sensitive if prompts contain confidential data.
+- Rotate the API key by deleting `sealed/anthropic_api_key`, restarting the enclave with the new `ANTHROPIC_API_KEY`, and letting it re-seal.
+- The enclave signing key at `~/.config/gramine/enclave-key.pem` signs the MRENCLAVE measurement and establishes MRSIGNER.
+Protect it.
+In production, use an HSM or Azure Key Vault.

 ---